 What help you can get

 The government help you can get with dental care and dentures depends on your personal situation.

 If you’re under 18

 Your local District Health Board (DHB) pays for basic dental services until you or your child turn 18.
 Most NZ children will be automatically enrolled when they’re born.

-If you haven’t received a letter or pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
+If you have not received a letter or pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
 You’ll go through to a local organisation that looks after children’s dental health and they’ll guide you through what you need to know and do.
 A child’s first checkup should be before their second birthday.